segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.

-2. Search for "Amplitude" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Amplitude" in the Catalog, select it, and choose which of your sources to connect the destination to.

-3. Drop in your Amplitude API key.
+3. In the destination settings, enter your Amplitude API key.

    You can find the your Amplitude API key from the [Amplitude project settings](https://analytics.amplitude.com/settings/projects).
 Find the project